ubc-provenance/PIDSMaker/docs/docs/ten-minute-install.md

     cp .env.local .env
     ```
     In `.env`, set `INPUT_DIR` to the `data` folder path.
 Optionally, set `ARTIFACTS_DIR` to the folder where all generated files will go (multiple GBs).

-2. Build  and start the container up:
+    Then run:
     ```
+    source .env
+    ```

+2. Create a volume
+    ```
+    docker volume create postgres_data
+    ```

+3. Build  and start the container up:
+    ```
     docker compose up -d --build
     ```
     Note: each time you modify variables in `.env`, update env variables using `source .env` prior to running `docker compose`.

-3. In a terminal, get a shell into the `experiment container`, where the python env is installed and where experiments will be conducted:
+4. In a terminal, get a shell into the `experiment container`, where the python env is installed and where experiments will be conducted:
     ```
     docker compose exec postgres bash
     ```
-4. If you have enough space to uncompress all datasets locally (135 GB), run this script to load all databases:
+5. If you have enough space to uncompress all datasets locally (135 GB), run this script to load all databases:
     ```
     ./scripts/load_dumps.sh
     ```